Please help us throw ink at the devil by printing and distributing this article!!

 The burning of Washington City in 1814.

-In August 1814, the British burned the city of Washington to the ground.
+On August 24, 1814, the British burned the city of Washington to the ground.

 In September, they bombarded Fort McHenry.
 This was when the U.S. national anthem was written by Francis Scott Key.